Course Outline

 Module 7: AWS IAM (Identity and Access Management)

-• What is IAM? – A Comprehensive Introduction for Government
+• Comprehensive Introduction to IAM for Government

-• Getting Started with IAM
+• Getting Started with IAM for Government

-• IAM Roles – Delegation and Federation (Hands-on Lab)
+• IAM Roles: Delegation and Federation (Hands-On Lab)

 1. Creating a Role